master-hax/aosp-system-core/init/README.md

 `interface_start aidl/aidl_lazy_test_1` will start the AIDL service that provides the `aidl_lazy_test_1` interface.

+`interface_start_latest`
+> Find the service hosting the most current revision of the requested interface and start it.
+Use this if you only care about any version of the interface being available, e.g. you want the latest keymaster service to be started, without knowing the exact service name or which instance(s) it will serve.

+> Example usage of the command: \
+`interface_start_latest android.hardware.keymaster`
+will result in `android.hardware.keymaster@4.0/default` starting up.

 `load_system_props`
 > (This action is deprecated and no-op.)